Qingtian County

-Qingtian (青田 (Qīngtián, Ch'ing-t'ien, azure field)), is a county located in the southeastern part of Lishui, Zhejiang, China.
+Qingtian (青田 (Qīngtián, Ch'ing-t'ien, azure field)) is a county located in the southeastern part of Lishui, Zhejiang, China.
 It is split in two by the Ou River, which flows 388 kilometers before finally reaching the city of Wenzhou and emptying into the East China Sea.
-The county has a recorded history since 711 AD, and its name originates from its rich rice paddy fields.
-It has subtropical monsoon climate, with an annual average temperature of 18.3 C, and an annual rainfall of 1747 mm.
-It has a hilly territory with many ravines.
-Its capital is Hecheng, also known as Qingtian City.

-The majority of inhabitants speak Qingtianese, while a small minority of residents in Wenxi town (温溪镇) speak Wenzhounese, both of which belong to the larger Wu language family.
+Situated in a hilly terrain with many ravines, the county's seat is Hecheng (鹤城, lit: 'the town of cranes'), also known as Qingtian City.

-The county is particularly famous in China for its diasporan communities spread all across the globe, forming the bulk of Chinese populations in many European states, especially in Spain where they constitute over 80% of the entire Chinese community.
-The area is also well known by its traditional stonecarving industry, that has been defined as "embroidery on stone" since the Northern and Southern dynasties period at least.
+As one of China's best-known qiaoxiangs (侨乡, hometown of overseas Chinese), Qingtian is particularly famous for its diasporas, whose strong commercial networks and family ties have created highly visible diasporan communities across the globe, forming the bulk of Chinese populations in many European states, especially in Spain where they constitute over 80% of the entire Chinese community.
+It is also well known for its traditional stonecarving industry, which has been widely acclaimed as "embroidery on stone" since the Northern and Southern dynasties period.

 History

+Early history

+During the Spring and Autumn and Warring States periods, the area now known as Qingtian belonged to the Ouyue (甌越), then one of the ancient conglomeration of Baiyue tribes living across southern China.
+After the Empire of Qin unified the six kingdoms under its rule, it then conquered the tribes of Ouyue and Minyue (閩越), and established Minzhong Commandery (閩中郡) which included the present-day Qingtian county.

+In May of the 3rd year of Emperor Hui of the Western Han Dynasty (1 BC), Zou Yao (騶搖), leader of the Ouyue tribe, was enfeoffed as the King of Donghai (東海王) for his meritorious service in assisting the Han Dynasty in destroying the Qin Dynasty.
+He established his capital in Dong'ou (東甌, present-day Wenzhou) and was known as the King of Dong'ou, and ruled over much of southern half of today's Zhejiang region.

 Tang dynasty

-Qingtian county was officially established in the 2nd year of Jingyun (711) as a part of the Kuozhou prefecture (aliase of present-day Lishui).
+The county of Qingtian was officially established in the 2nd year of Jingyun (景雲, 711) as a part of the Kuozhou prefecture (alias of present-day Lishui).
 The etymology of its name derives from a grass with bamboo-like leaves that can be turned into cyan-colored dyes, which is abundant in the paddy fields at the foot of the mountain in the county's northern corner.

 Song dynasty

+The Song represented a period of significant economic development and cultural prosperity in the county's history.
+During the Qingli era of the Northern Song Dynasty (慶曆, 1041–1048), a Confucian temple was built half a mile east of the county's government office for the veneration of Confucius.
+By the era of Chongning (崇寧, 1102–1106), the temple was expanded and the dormitories were built, and a county school was established to teach the "Six Arts" of rites, music, archery, charioteering, calligraphy, and mathematics.